benjamincrozat/content/posts/laravel-migrations.md

 This command won't work in production to prevent disasters. 😬

-## How to rollback migrations when something goes wrong?
+## Roll back migrations when something goes wrong

 Roll back any change using the `php artisan migrate:rollback` command.
 As you can se below, migrations are rollbacked in the inverse order.